Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial9.md

 You can proceed to INVESTIGATION 3

-## Investigation 3: Other Commands Using Regular Expressions
+## Investigation 3: Other Commands That Use Regular Expressions

 In this investigation, you will see commands other than **grep** or **egrep** that can use regular expressions.